Perturbations of Fefferman spaces over CR three-manifolds: CR geometry

 The space of CR densities is clearly closed under multiplication, that is, if $\sigma$ and $\tau$ are two CR densities of weight $(w,0)$ and $(w',0)$ respectively, then $\sigma \tau$ is a CR density of weight $(w+w',0)$.
-Further, since a section $\varepsilon$ of the canonical bundle is a density of weight of $-m-2$, choosing any $-\frac{w}{m+2}$-th power of $\varepsilon$ for any $w \in \Z$ yields a section of $\mc{E}(w,0)$.
+Further, since a section $\varepsilon$ of the canonical bundle is a density of weight $-m-2$, choosing any $-\tfrac{w}{m+2}$-th power of $\varepsilon$ for any $w \in \Z$ yields a section of $\mc{E}(w,0)$.
 In particular, the structure equations \eqref{eq:structure_CR} together with \eqref{eq:conn1_density} gives a straightforward proof of the next result. \begin{lem} Locally, a contact CR manifold admits a closed section of the canonical bundle if and only if it admits CR densities of weight $(w,0)$ with $0 \neq w \in \Z$. \end{lem}

-Now, since any realisable $(\mc{M},H,J)$ admits closed sections of $\mc{C}$, we have: \begin{lem} Any realisable contact CR manifold $(\mc{M},H,J)$ admits CR densities of weight $(w,0)$ for any $w \in \Z$. \end{lem}
+Now, since any realisable $(\mc{M},H,J)$ admits nowhere vanishing closed sections of $\mc{C}$, we have: \begin{lem} Any realisable contact CR manifold $(\mc{M},H,J)$ admits nowhere vanishing CR densities of weight $(w,0)$ for any $w \in \Z$. \end{lem}

-\begin{rem} Since CR densities and CR functions are on the same footing, Jacobowitz's Theorem \ref{thm:Jacobowitz} feels very natural in that respect: in this light, the closed section of the canonical bundle is just a CR density. \end{rem}
+\begin{rem} Since CR densities and CR functions are on the same footing, Jacobowitz's Theorem \ref{thm:Jacobowitz} feels very natural in that respect: in this light, a (nowhere vanishing) closed section of the canonical bundle is just a (nowhere vanishing) CR density. \end{rem}

-\begin{rem} Lee showed \cite{Lee1988} that locally, the existence of a closed section of $\mc{C}$ is essentially equivalent to the existence of a so-called \emph{pseudo--Einstein structure}, that is, the existence of a contact form $\theta$ such that the \emph{Webster--Schouten tensor} is proportional to the Levi form (but not necessarily by a constant factor). \end{rem}
+\begin{rem} Lee showed \cite{Lee1988} that locally, the existence of a nowhere vanishing closed section of $\mc{C}$ is essentially equivalent to the existence of a so-called \emph{pseudo--Einstein structure}, that is, a pseudo-Hermitian structure whose \emph{Webster--Schouten tensor} is proportional to the Levi form (but not necessarily by a constant factor). \end{rem}